ISO 9001:2015 Quality Policy

 What is a quality policy?

 A quality policy is a brief statement that aligns with your organization’s purpose and strategic direction, provides a framework for quality objectives, and includes a commitment to meet applicable requirements (ISO 9001, customer, statutory or regulatory) as well as to continualy improve.
+Quality policy is addressed in ISO 9001:2015 Clause 5.2.
 Often, the quality policy incorporates an organization’s vision or mission statement and core values.
 Standard Stores has created a form to help you answer “How to write an ISO 9001 Quality Policy”.

 Quality Policy is a requirement defined in the ISO 9001:2015 Standard.
 Section 5.2 Quality Policy has two subclauses: 5.2.1 Establishing the Quality Policy and 5.2.2 Communicating the Quality Policy.
 If you are on the track to becoming ISO 9001:2015 Certified, save time and money with our Quality Manual & Procedures.